French style furniture

 The King’s desk at Versailles castle is the iconic piece of this Louis 15 style.
 Among the renowned cabinet makers of this time, we have Oeben, Bernard Van Riesen Burger, Riesner, and the Hache family.

 Louis XVI style

-Sideboard Louis 16 style in with marquetry
+Louis XVI style marquetry sideboard

-Louis 16 style
+Louis 16 style table

-Bookcase 4 doors including 2 glazed.
+Four-door bookcase including 2 glazed.

 Louis Philippe style

-Sideboard Louis Philippe style
+Louis Philippe style sideboard

 Art nouveau style

-This is a copy of Emile Galle table with 2 marquetry trays and 3 legs in the shape of dragonflies, with globular eyes and fairly long wings.
-The original piece is presented at the Royal Museum of Fine Arts of Belgium.
+This three-legged table is a copy of Emile Galle's model, which has 2 marquetry trays, 3 legs in the shape of dragonflies, bulging eyes, and long wings.
+The original piece is at the Royal Museum of Fine Arts in Belgium.